jjay1288/NetworkAttackProject/README.md

 ![login](https://github.com/jjay1288/netattacksproj/blob/main/target/screens/shell.PNG)

 ​	We now have a basic shell under the user "daemon".
 Next we will stabilize our shell (make it a full fledged TTY interface).
-With a guess that python was installed, I stabilized with a one-liner of code
+With a guess that python was installed, I stabilized with a one-liner of python code

 ```python
 python -c ‘import pty; pty.spawn(“/bin/sh”)’